 On average, we employ 130 tutors each semester.
-These are current and former Marianopolis students who help several hundreds of students who are experiencing difficulties in one or more courses.
+These are current and former Marianopolis students who help several hundreds of students who need support in one or more courses.
 They offer tutoring in nine main disciplines (Biology, Chemistry, Economics, French, Math, Physics, Psychology, Quantitative Methods and Western Civilization).
 Students may request tutoring in other disciplines as well.
 We always try to accommodate their needs whenever possible.

 What is the philosophy of peer tutoring at Marianopolis?

-What is important for students to realise is that tutoring is not a quick fix but rather a collaborative process where both parties have their share of responsibilities to fulfil in order to get the most out of the experience.
+What is important for students to realize is that tutoring is not a quick fix but rather a collaborative process where both parties have their share of responsibilities to fulfill in order to get the most out of the experience.
 Tutors are selected based on their academic performance and interpersonal skills following a rigorous interview process.
 They understand first-hand the expectations of particular courses and what students need to do in order to succeed.
 They work with their tutees to clarify concepts, they help students identify areas requiring additional support and give advice on various study-skills.
 Students typically receive one hour a week of tutoring.
-Another convenience is that they tell us what time during the week is most convenient for them to plan the weekly meeting and help them throughout the process.
+We work with students to find a time that is convenient for them to plan the weekly meeting and help them throughout the process.
 Students know that they can contact me anytime if they have questions.
 I often am the first person students contact when they face difficulties in their studies and I am happy to refer them to the appropriate person in the College who would be able to help them.

 What is your favourite thing about your job?

-It’s wonderful when I see students who initially came to us because they were experiencing difficulty, who then return as tutors for subjects that they excel in – the “paying it forward” effect.
-It’s also cool that so many of our tutors return after graduation and continue as alumni tutors.
+It is wonderful when I see students who initially came to us because they were experiencing difficulty, who then return as tutors for subjects that they excel in.
+It is also rewarding that so many of our tutors return after graduation and continue as alumni tutors.